 HOW LONG WILL CONSTRUCTION TAKE AND WHEN WOULD CONSTRUCTION COMMENCE?

-The projects will be developed over a 4 to 5 year period, with work potentially beginning in 2021.
+The projects will be developed over a 4 to 5 year period, with work beginning in February 2021.

 To ensure there is minimal disruption to the local community and the centre itself, car parking expansion has been prioritised, with the car park A expansion to be delivered first, before any retail development occurs.
 The expansion of car parks C and D will follow, to provide additional parking spaces to the centre.